-April 27th, 28th and 29th 2018 – Whether you are a Georgetown native, just getting here or somewhere in between, you’ll want to join in the fun at the Red Poppy Festival right here in Georgetown, Texas!
+April 24th, 25th and 26th, 2020 – Whether you are a Georgetown native, just getting here or somewhere in between, you’ll want to join in the fun at the Red Poppy Festival right here in Georgetown, Texas!

 Bring the whole family because there is something for everybody; including a Parade with bands, floats and all the trimmings, a Classic Car Show, Live Music, Concerts, Art Displays, Kid’s Area with games and fun, artisan shopping booths and Live Music on several stages!

 The Red Poppy Festival is definitely a Georgetown tradition so plan to come to everything this year!
 That’s what we are doing!

-2018 Schedule of Red Poppy Festival Events
+2020 Red Poppy Festival Schedule of Events

-Friday, April 27 2018
+Friday, April 24th

 6pm – Festival Opens

 6pm – Arts & Crafts Booths & Food Court Open

 7pm – Friday Night Kick-off Concert – TBA